poteishan/21-Days-GFG/1-Explore World/Readme.md

-This Project is based on booking the package for traveller, the website named **Explore World**
+Project Name: Explore World: Tourism Portal for Trip Planning This Project is based on booking the package for traveller, the website named **Explore World**

 It has key features like

-- Aria-Label: Which is also accessible for the people with disabilities
+- Arial-Label: Which is also accessible for the people with disabilities
 - Interactive Website: Automatic scroll, when click on navbar list
 - Hamburger for the mobile responsiveness